Mauro Prosperi: Aftermath and return

 Doctors reported a weight loss of 15 kg for Prosperi, and that 16 litres of intravenous fluids were required to replenish his water loss.
-He suffered damage to his liver, disabling him from digesting food and causing him to eat soup, liquids and food ground up by a blender for months.
+He suffered damage to his liver, hindering his digestion and causing him to eat soup, liquids and pureed food for months.
 Prosperi experienced severe leg cramps for a year and his kidneys experienced permanent damage.
 It took almost two years for Prosperi to recover.
 After recovering for seven days in Algerian hospitals, Prosperi returned to Rome.
-He was reunited with his family and received a welcoming return home.
+He was reunited with his family and received a warm welcome from his home country.
 Prosperi was interviewed as his story was told in newspaper articles and photographed with Italian dignitaries.

-Following his disappearance, race regulations of the Marathon des Sables were altered to ensure participants' safety was improved.
+Following his disappearance, race regulations of the Marathon des Sables were altered to ensure participants' increased safety.
 Runners are now equipped with heavier and larger distress flares, to be used in cases of disorientation.

 Prosperi has since returned to the Marathon Des Sables six times, notably placing 13th in 2001.
 He has said that once he starts something, he wants to finish it.
 Prosperi has also expressed his love for the desert, saying he is drawn to experiencing it every year.
 He has stated that sport and nature are significant parts of his life and that these races allow him to experience these aspects first-hand."I feel a connection there", he said.
 "I love the clarity.
 And you see, the Sahara spared my life.
 Those days in the desert were my happiest."